quirosfelipe/cine-app/README.md

 - JavaScript
 - HTML
 - CSS3
-- Mongo Atlas
+- MongoDB Atlas
 - Mongoose
 - Reach/router
 - External API (The Movie DB)

 ## Search for a movie title

-> See the top movies in the landing page and use the search bar to look
-> up for any specific title.
+> Find the most recent US top movies on the landing page and use the search bar to look up any specific title.

 [![splash.png](https://i.postimg.cc/SsCCBTf7/splash.png)](https://postimg.cc/jwqDNh9L)

 ## See details of a movie and vote

-> Select a title for more information, and give that movie a thumbs up
-> or thumbs down.Vote as many times as you want!
+> Select a title for more information, and give that movie a thumb up or thumb down.
+Vote as many times as you want!

 [![movie.png](https://i.postimg.cc/XYgXY5zw/movie.png)](https://postimg.cc/0zb9tzxQ)